Skip to main content

 HashiCorp Vault Integration

-GGScout supports integration with HashiCorp Vault to collect and monitor your secrets.
+GGScout supports integration with HashiCorp Vault to collect and monitor your secrets, including both Vault Community Edition and Vault Enterprise (self-hosted and HashiCorp Cloud Dedicated).
 This guide will help you set up and configure the integration.

 Supported Features